 Coming up with new school lunch ideas every day can be overwhelming and I feel we all need help and inspiration in this department.
 Here is my share!!

 In this post, I'm sharing a few of our favorite school lunch ideas that are easy, healthy, nutritious yet fun, and delicious.

 From Pasta, Pizza to Paratha, sandwiches, and rice, from Indian to Global recipes like Mexican, Italian with vegetarian, vegan, and gluten-free options.
-You will find a variety of recipes to chose from to pack a healthy school lunch and snack for your children.
+You will find a variety of recipes to choose from to pack a healthy school lunch and snack for your children.

 I've included a few tips and tricks to help you pack meals and make this lunchbox journey easy and less stressful.

-Check out my other post School Lunch Ideas for Kids where I've documented our Kindergarten lunch box and snack box ideas in more detail.
+Check out my other post, School Lunch Ideas for Kids where I've documented our Kindergarten lunch box and snack box ideas in more detail.

 - Kids Lunch Box Ideas